 This baked pumpkin oatmeal recipe is full of wholesome ingredients, pumpkin spice flavor, and lots of delicious fall flavors.
 It’s a favorite fall breakfast that’s perfect for the whole family!

-- Raisins or mini chocolate chips
+- Raisins or mini chocolate chips - Your choice depending on your mood and preference.

 How to Make Pumpkin Baked Oatmeal